How to buy Occidental Petroleum (OXY) shares in Australia

 Occidental Petroleum Corporation is an oil & gas e&p business with stocks listed in the US.
 Occidental Petroleum shares (OXY) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$10.17 – an increase of 0.79% over the previous week.
+Its last market close was US$31.66 – a decrease of 5.86% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Occidental Petroleum